 (9) In one letter, this man wrote, "Ite, inflammate, omnia," or "Go set the world on fire."
-This man was wounded at the Battle of Pamplona when a cannonball shattered his right leg.
-After returning from a pilgrimage to Montserrat, this man shut himself in a cave (+) for eleven months and wrote a work divided into four "weeks."
-The Spiritual Exercises () was written by, for the points, what Spanish priest from Loyola and co-founder of the Jesuits?
+This man was wounded at the Battle of Pamplona when a ricocheting cannonball shattered his right leg.
+After returning from a pilgrimage to Montserrat, this man shut himself in a cave (+) for eleven months and wrote his best-known work, which is divided into four "weeks."
+The Spiritual Exercises () was written by, for the points, what Spanish priest from Loyola who co-founded the Jesuits?